microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// A process' package graph is used to search for DLLs (per Dynamic-Link Library Search Order),
     /// WinRT objects and other resources; the caller can now load DLLs, activate
     /// WinRT objects and use other resources from the framework package until
-    /// PackageDependencyContext.Remove() is called (or the process ends).
+    /// PackageDependencyContext.Close() is called (or the process ends).
     /// The package dependency Id must match a package dependency defined
     /// for the calling user or the system (via PinForSystem) or an exception is raised.
     ///